markstringer-dti/markstringer-dti.github.io/dti.md

 Just think about it, when you're driving a car down the road, you need transparency.
 You need to be able to see out of the windscreen.
 If the windscreen is covered in mud, or being washed with buckets of rain, or frosted up with ice, that's bad.
 Preferably, you'd like to also be able to see behind you through your mirrors - so the wing mirrors need to be there and the back windscreen needs to also be clear.
 When you're driving, before you even start moving, you need transparency.
 And if you don't have it, things can go wrong fast.

 But transparency isn't enough.
 If you're driving, it isn't enough for the windscreen to be clear, you need to actually look out of it.
-If you're not looking out of the windscreen and checking your mirrors, if instead, say you're checking messages on your phone, or distract and desperately trying to brush scalding hot coffee out of you lap, this is also not good.
+You have to look out of the windscreen and check your mirrors.
+If instead, say you're checking messages on your phone, or distracted and trying to brush scalding hot coffee out of your lap, that's no good.
 Transparency isn't enough.
 You need inspection.

 We're focusing here on the visual aspects of driving.
 But we all know that when you're driving, you're also really checking with your other senses.
 If you feel an unusual vibration accompanied by a dull thudding noise.
 There's a good chance that you'll slow down.
 If you smell petrol, or burning.
 You'll probably slow down.
 If you hear police sirens, you'll check in your rear view mirror and check if the police seem to be interested in you.
 If they are, you'll probably speed up, if in you're in the middle of committing a back robbery.
-But otherwise, you'll slow down.
+If you aren't, you'll probably slow down.

 So inspection isn't just a visual thing.
 It's paying attention with all the senses.
-And talking about slowing down and speeding up brings us to the third pillar of empirical process - adaptation.
-What we're doing when we slow down, or speed up, or swerve to avoid something, or put the fog lights on, is we're changing what we're doing because of what we see, hear and feel.
+Talking about slowing down and speeding up brings us to the third pillar of empirical process - adaptation.
+What we're doing when we slow down, is adapting.
+That's also what we're doing when we speed up because we see the road is clear.
+It's also what we do when we swerve to avoid something, or put the fog lights on.
+Adaptation is when we change what we're doing because of what we see, hear and feel.

 We couldn't do this without transparency - if the windscreen were covered in mud, we would see the obstacle that we needed to avoid.
 We couldn't do it without inspection - if we didn't look up from our texting and see the obstacle we wouldn't feel the need to swerve.
 And finally we wouldn't be swerving if it weren't for adaptation.
 Because that's what adaptation is, it's swerving, or slowing down, or even stopping, to avoid the things that you can see due to inspection.
 That's possible because of transparency.
 And that's all we're talking about when we're talking about empirical process.